LESLIE: Heidi in North Carolina is on the line with a question about an electric fuse box. How can we help you today?

 HEIDI: So do I need to – I mean I would never call this guy again, for lots of reasons.
 But do I need to pay somebody else to come in and convert that last part of my home into this other fuse box?
 These little fuses are hard to find and when they blow …

 TOM: So, it’s definitely an active panel, right?
-The fuse panel?
+The electric fuse box?

 HEIDI: Oh, it’s active.
 Yes, sir.